Search Recommendations

 Solution Background and Business Value

 Traditional search engines in e-commerce rely on ranking functions like Okapi BM25 or large language models (LLMs) to measure the semantic similarity between queries and product descriptions.
-While effective, these methods only consider textual relevance and do not leverage historical user behavior to optimize for purchases.
+While effective, these methods only consider textual relevance and do not leverage historical user behavior or relational data to optimize for purchases.

-Business objectives, ensuring high-value items or trending products gain visibility.
+- Business objectives, ensuring high-value or trending products gain appropriate visibility.

 Data Requirements and Schema